Clivern/Pindo/README.rst

     Build and Run Code in Docker.

-It supports a broad range of runtimes (programming languages) and versions.
+It supports a broad range of programming languages and versions.

 .. _pyscaffold-notes: